dcpf/joule/README.md

 }
 ```

-Set a JSON object as the response body (the Content-Type header will automatically be set to application/json):
+Set a JSON object as the response body (the Content-Type response header will automatically be set to application/json):

 ```
 {